-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 1 Easy Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs to head and why.
-Topic: Linking the Strategic Vision, Mission, and Values
+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 2 Medium

+Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs to head and why.

-- 24. The managerial purpose of setting objectives includes - A. converting the strategic vision into specific performance targets. - B. using the objectives as yardsticks for tracking the company's progress and performance. - C. challenging the organization to perform at its full potential and deliver the best possible results. - D. establishing deadlines for achieving performance results. - E. All of these.
+24. The managerial purpose of setting objectives includes

+- A. converting the strategic vision into specific performance targets. - B. using the objectives as yardsticks for tracking the company's progress and performance. - C. challenging the organization to perform at its full potential and deliver the best possible results. - D. establishing deadlines for achieving performance results. - E. All of these choices are correct.